MichaelSiehl/Spatial_Fortran_1/README.md

 Coarray Fortran’s design does allow to program basic SPMD coroutines (groups of kernels) on coarray images using (user-defined) traditional blocking synchronization methods.
 This work will extend this to ***asynchronous coroutines*** to execute multiple different coroutines (still SPMD) simultaneously on each coarray image, using a lightweight and non-blocking synchronization method (through coarray-based user-defined ***channels***).<br />

+Mapping of such coroutine kernels into spatial pipeline stages and building of spatial pipelines is assumed to go through ***parallel loop instances*** on the coarray images (as well as iterations of each loop instance), as this technique does already work for emulating spatial programming on CPUs here.<br />